S-P-A-N-N-E-R-S/HandbookWebsite/docs/graphbuilder.md

 #### Raster Analysis
 There are a lot of different ways to use raster layers in the cost function definition.
 To address a specific raster layer you selected before, enter ```raster[index]```.
 Note that you can only access a raster layer that you inserted into the field you can see in the image on [Advanced Parameters](#AdvancedParameters) above.
 For example, to access the second raster layer you selected, enter ```raster[1]```.
 After that, you can select an analysis type for the raster layer.

-In the corresponding image [above](#createGraph), you can see all the analysis options in the tree view of the Cost Function Window.
+You can see all the analysis options in the tree view of the [Cost Function Window](#AdvancedWigdet).
 The type names are self-explanatory.
 Nevertheless, you can see a short description in the _Cost Function Window_ if you select an analysis.
 Before you enter the analysis type, enter a ```:```, for example ```raster[0]:sum``` which adds up all the pixel values.

-As you can see in the tree view of the _Cost Function Builder Widget_, every analysis is listed with and without a ```sp``` prefix.
+As you can see in the tree view of the [Cost Function Window](#AdvancedWigdet), every analysis is listed with and without a ```sp``` prefix.
 If you do not include this prefix, all pixel values an edge is crossing are included.

 You can see a visualisation of the included pixels for one edge in the image below: